 Export market research

 With a whole world to choose from, you might find it difficult to pin down the best exporting opportunity.
 Smaller businesses often operate reactively, by responding to opportunities that come their way.
 But you can actively seek out opportunities.
-Your trade association, the local Chamber of Commerce and UK Trade & Investment can all help you spot promising export markets for your offer.
+Your trade association, the local Chamber of Commerce and the Department for International Trade can all help you spot promising export markets for your offer.
 They can also help with export market information and trade missions.

 It's vital to do proper research before taking the plunge.
 This needs to cover more than just understanding local customer requirements and the competitive environment.
 Different languages, cultures, laws and distribution systems are just some of the obstacles you will need to overcome to sell overseas successfully.